 GRAPH NARRATIVES: Four out of five Providence residents who took the survey reported noticing noise on a recurring basis (i.e., not simply getting used to it).
 Significantly, nearly half report frequent sleep disruption — a major health threat — from noise, and another third are awoken by it at least sometimes.
 And more than 90% of participants report recurrent exposure to at least one source of vehicle noise (and usually more than one), making motor vehicles the single most-prevalent source of noise in the city.1

-2. What Providence Residents Do Themselves in Response to Excessive Noise
+2. How Providence Residents Try to Adapt to Excessive Noise

-GRAPH NARRATIVES: An overwhelming majority of Providence residents (86%) respond to excessive noise by taking personal actions to try to avoid it before reporting it to the city, with nearly two-thirds saying they frequently adapt their behavior to avoid noise.
-Over 75% close their windows and nearly half go inside their homes — which, due to increasing intervals of higher summer heat, means they either have to pay increasing electricity rates to run air-conditioners or fans, or simply swelter indoors, which can be dangerous.
-More than half report having to run a fan or other “white noise” in order to sleep, and one-third are forced to either move to another room (temporarily or relocating a bedroom) and / or even leave their homes to avoid noise.
+GRAPH NARRATIVES: An overwhelming majority of Providence residents (86%) take personal actions to try to avoid excessive noise before reporting it to the city, with nearly two-thirds saying they must frequently adapt their behavior to avoid noise.
+Over 75% close their windows and nearly half go inside their homes — which, due to increasing intervals of extreme summer heat, means they either have to pay exorbitant electricity bills to run air-conditioners or fans, or simply swelter indoors, which can be dangerous.
+More than half report having to run a fan or other “white noise” in order to sleep (even in the Fall and Winter), and one-third are forced to either move to another room (temporarily or relocating their bed) and / or even leave their homes to avoid noise.

-3. When and How Providence Residents Seek the City’s Help to Reduce Noise
+3. When and How Residents Seek the City’s Help to Reduce Noise

-GRAPH NARRATIVES: When Providence residents’ personal actions (described in section 2 above) are insufficient to avoid prolonged exposure to excessive noise, 75% say they report noise to the city at least sometimes — and more than half do so more frequently — primarily by calling the police.
-More than one-third of residents risk potentially violent confrontation by asking those responsible to make less noise.
-Slightly fewer contact city officials other than the police, such as PVD311.
-Only a quarter contact their City Council member.
+GRAPH NARRATIVES: Providence residents’ personal actions (described in section 2 above) are often insufficient to avoid prolonged exposure to excessive noise, as indicated by the fact that 75% say they report noise to the city at least sometimes — and 59% do so more frequently — primarily by calling the police (as the city tells them to do).
+More than one-third of residents risk a potentially violent confrontation by asking those responsible for noise not to be so loud.
+Only contact 25% contact their City Council member, which says something about the efficacy of their elected representatives.

 Perhaps most damning is that 87% of Providence residents who currently don’t report noise say they would do so if they knew something would be done about it.
 In other words, their reticence to report noise isn’t because they oppose enforcement of noise laws, but the contrary — they want the PVD to actually take enforcement seriously.
 If those residents felt the city would respond effectively to noise complaints, it would push the proportion of those reporting noise to a staggering 96%.

-4. Residents’ Experience Reporting Noise and What They Think PVD Should Do About it
+4. Results of Reporting Noise / What Residents Think PVD Should Do About it

 GRAPH NARRATIVES: Only 35% of Providence residents say contacting the city leads to less noise — half say there’s no obvious effect from doing so.
 Not surprisingly, four out of five have considered moving out of the city due to excessive noise.
-More than two-thirds or residents say the city needs to increase enforcement of existing noise limits, and nearly as many would like those ordinances to be stricter and more comprehensive.
+More than two-thirds of residents say the city needs to increase enforcement of existing noise limits, and nearly as many want noise ordinances to be stricter and more comprehensive.

-More than half of Providence residents support technology such as noise cameras, want the city to monitor noise levels, think it should conduct a public education campaign to inform residents about the adverse health effect of noise, and issue regular reports on noise levels.
-Mayor Smiley endorsed the last three policies as a candidate, but reneged on them once he was elected.
+More than half of Providence residents support technological enforcement such as noise cameras, want the city to monitor noise levels on an ongoing basis, think PVD should conduct a public education campaign to inform residents about the adverse health effect of noise, and issue regular reports on noise levels.
+(Mayor Smiley endorsed the last three policies as a candidate, but never implemented them after he was elected.)

 _______________________